libsdl-org/sdl12-compat/COMPATIBILITY.md

 ## Dynamite Jack (Linux)

-More modern builds are ported to SDL2, but the older 1.2 binaries will work on X11 if you turn off OpenGL Scaling
+More modern builds are ported to SDL2, but the older 1.2 binaries will work on X11 if you turn off OpenGL Scaling.

     export SDL12COMPAT_OPENGL_SCALING=0